DominikHorn/hashing-benchmark/README.md

 - `setup.sh`: original script to setup repo (submodule checkout, cmake configure etc)
 - `test.sh`: orignal script to build and execute tests

-Full scripts for re-producing our experiments for the VLDB submission are under construction.
+Full steps for re-producing our experiments for the VLDB submission are under construction.